SwedbankPay/developer.swedbankpay.com/checkout/v3/MAC/index.md

 **Redirect** and **Seamless View**.

-**Redirect** sends the payer to a Swedbank Pay page where we handle the payment process.
-The payer will be redirected back to you when the purchase is completed or if the payer aborts the payment.
-The payment page will be styled by Swedbank Pay.
+**Redirect** sends the payer to a Swedbank Pay page where we handle the purchase process.
+The payer will be redirected back to you when the purchase is completed or if the payer aborts the purchase.
+The purchase page will be styled by Swedbank Pay.

-With **Seamless View**, the payer stays at your site, and you initiate the Swedbank Pay payment module in an iframe.
-The payment component will be styled by Swedbank Pay.
+With **Seamless View**, the payer stays at your site, and you initiate the Swedbank Pay purchase module in an iframe.
+The purchase component will be styled by Swedbank Pay.

 Read more about our two integration alternatives by clicking the links below.